sekcja-memow/logistics-regression/README.md

 ### Introduction
 **Logistic regression**, despite its name, is a linear model for classification rather than regression.
 Logistic regression is also often called *logit regression* because it uses a logistic function to predict the results.
-LR is a propabilistic model that assigns the probability of a sample to a given class.
+LR is a probabilistic model that assigns the probability of a sample to a given class.
 You can find more about linear regression [here](https://en.wikipedia.org/wiki/Logistic_regression).